 Benefits are paid in a single lump sum consisting of the value of your individual account.
 Accounts are valued daily.
 The value of your distribution will be the value of your individual account two days before the check is drawn and mailed.

-If you began participation in the Fund before July 1, 2001, please refer to information at the end of this booklet about the forms of benefits available to you.
+If you began participation in the Fund before July 1, 2001, please refer to the section of this booklet entitled "Additional Information for Employees of Employers that Participated in the IAM National Individual Account Plan" for information about the forms of benefits available to you.